LumaRay/test-sha256/README.md

-# Testing SHA256 performance with different languages
+# Testing SHA256 vs Blake3 performance with different languages

 The testing has been performed on Windows 7x64 host with Ubuntu 18.04 x64 virtual machine with 16Gb RAM and 4 cores, Intel-VT enabled.